pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/deploy-pachyderm-jupyterhub.md

 ## Log in to Pachyderm IDE

-After you deploy JupyterHub, you can access the JupyterHub UI in a web browser through the Pachyderm cluster hostname on port `80`.
-To get your the IP address of your JupyterHub deployment, run the following command:
+After you deploy the Pachyderm IDE, you can access the JupyterLab UI in a web browser through the Pachyderm cluster hostname on port `80`.
+To get your the IP address of the Pachyderm IDE, run the following command:

-* If you have deployed Pachyderm IDE in a cloud platform, run:
+* If you have deployed the Pachyderm IDE in a cloud platform, run:

   ```bash
   kubectl --namespace=default get svc proxy-public
   ```

-* If you have deployed Pachyderm IDE in a minikube, run:
+* If you have deployed the Pachyderm IDE in a minikube, run:

   ```bash
   minikube service proxy-public --url
   ```

 Paste the returned address in a browser to access your Pachyderm IDE.
-Use your Pachyderm token to log in.
+Use your Pachyderm authentication token to log in.

 If you access your Kubernetes cluster through a firewall, verify that you can access your cluster on port 80.
 For more information, see